My LAST 50 QSO's

 Thanks for dropping in on my QRZ entry.
 If I have just worked you, many thanks for the QSO, doubly so if I was using 3 watts!
 In the unlikely event that you wish to send me a card, there's no need to send any $$ but a self addressed envelope is appreciated.
 I am an LoTW user - I upload every day

-Often operating QRP with 3 watts PEP (measured on an Alpha 4510 wattmeter) .
-My QRP QSO Map is further down the page, Currently 142 dxcc entities with 3w (inc. ZL, VK, VK9C, FT5Z, VU4, 9U, KL7, XT, TN, 5X, FH, OA, VP8, CY0, W6/7, Z8 ) and 34 cq zones.
+Sometimes operating QRP with 3 watts PEP (measured on an Alpha 4510 wattmeter) .
+My QRP QSO Map is further down the page, Currently 144 dxcc entities with 3w (inc. ZL, VK, VK9C, FT5Z, VU4, 9U, 9Q, KL7, XT, TN, 5X, FH, OA, VP8, CY0, W6/7, HC8 ) and 34 cq zones.
 I do not give my callsign as /QRP so please do not log me as such, /QRP is not a valid appendage to any callsign

-I enjoy chasing new dxcc on the bands, I'm not particularly ruthless in my approach compared to some, I do not request skeds, use dx nets nor use computer morse, so I probably miss out on a few as a result.
+I enjoy chasing new dxcc on the bands with ssb and rtty, I'm not particularly ruthless in my approach compared to some, I do not request skeds, use dx nets nor use computer morse, so I probably miss out on a few as a result.
 I'm keen but not a 'get in their log at any cost' dx'er :-) If you do skeds, dx nets and/or computer morse, no problem, it's just not my 'thing' for dx chasing.
+If I miss an extremely rare one it's disappointing but not the end of the world... to me it's about the journey rather than the goal of dxcc honor roll or anything like that.

 I stumbled back into radio in Spring 2008 after nearly 20yrs away.
 I think I was simply 'googling' after some amateur radio discussion on one of the forums I run, and the desire suddenly came back.
-Having been an SWL for many years up to the early 1990's, It is always good to hear, and great to work, stations I have in my swl logs from my youth.
+Having been an SWL for many years up to the early 1990's, It is always good to hear, and great to work, stations I have in my swl logs from my youth, although apologies if I make you feel a little old when I say I used to get home from school in the late 70's and listen to you on 15m

 I'm a keen bird photographer (big lenses and backache!) and dabble a little in aviation photography